baothaihuynh/baothaihuynh/README.md

 - 🌱 I’m currently learning Data Science and more
 - 💞️ I’m looking to collaborate on any!
 - 📫 You can reach me in https://www.linkedin.com/in/huynhthaibao/
-- 🔍 An Accountant and Entry-Level Data Analyst with 3 years of experience working in the fashion retail and convenience store industry in Ho Chi Minh City.
-Being exposed to large amounts of customer and product data daily has sparked a deep passion for data analysis.
-I am seeking a Fresher Data Analyst position to apply my data analysis skills that I have acquired through both academic efforts and professional experience.
+- 🔍 An Accountant and Entry-Level Data Analyst with 3 years of experience working in the Retail Industry in Ho Chi Minh City.
+With a solid background working with data and detail oriented, I'm seeking for a Data Analyst fresher position.
+I believe my technical skill, a growth and result oriented mindset will help me to create concrete results.
+Learning and aiming to be a future Senior Data Analyst and Data Scientist.